-In this configuration example, an organization wants to set up a public web server on a protected network behind the firewall.
-They want to direct incoming website traffic from the Internet to the private address of this web server.
-They also want local users on their own internal network to use the public URL to browse to this website.
+The objective of this configuration example is to show how an organization can set up a public web server on a protected network behind the firewall.
+In this example, we want to direct incoming website traffic from the Internet to the private address of this web server.
+We also want local users on their own internal network to use the public URL to browse to this website.

 This configuration example is provided as a guide.
 Additional configuration settings could be necessary, or more appropriate, for your network environment.

 When a computer sends traffic over the Internet to a server or another computer, it uses an IP address to identify the server, and a TCP or UDP port number to identify the process on the server that receives the data.
 Port 80 is used for HTTP traffic.

 Network Address Translation (NAT) refers to any of several forms of IP address and port translation.
 Static NAT, also known as port forwarding, is a port-to-host NAT.
 When a packet comes in to a port on a Firebox interface, a static NAT action can change the destination IP address to a different IP address and port behind the firewall.
 Static NAT also operates on traffic sent from networks that your Firebox protects.